 If you remain in Service after attaining Normal Retirement Date and die before your pension commences a lump sum and pension shall become payable.

+The lump sum shall be calculated as the total of:

+- 5 times the annual pension you would have been entitled had it commenced on the day you died and without allowing for any increases; - 3/80ths of your Final Pensionable Pay for each year of Pensionable Service.

-The lump sum shall be calculated in accordance with that for a Member who dies after retirement, on the assumption that you would have given up the maximum pension allowed for a lump sum.
-A Partner's pension shall also be payable in accordance with that for a Member who dies after retirement.
+A Spouse's pension and Children's pension shall also be payable on the same basis as for a Member who dies after his pension has started (see below).